Forricide/still-feel-alive/Chapter 9.md

 "Okay."
 She's exchanging some kind of series of hand gestures with Gregor.
 "Do you remember where?
 It's... not vital, but important."

 Vague recollections of plans swim around in her head.
-Maybe not important.
+Where did she leave it?
 "I will go get it."

+Faultline nods.

+She walks away.
+They leave by van a few minutes later.

+"This is what it's like?"

+"What do you mean by 'this'?"

+"Being a... cape."

+"Sometimes."

+Shattered glass, ruined terrain, blood and pain and - stifling, pounding sweat.

+"Okay."